Season of Ghosts: The Human Paradox (2014)

 The band's debut album, The Human Paradox, was released internationally on December 8, 2014 and on July 8, 2015 in Japan.
 Howling Bull Records released the album in Japan.

 The album saw Aslanides partnering with guitarist Zombie Sam of the band ZOMBIE SAM, supported by session members Paul Dark Brown on bass and Max Buell on drums during live performances.

 Aslanides was in control of the music's composition, lyrics, and co-production as well as both the melodic and distorted vocals on the album.
 Human Paradox was mixed and mastered by Ettore Rigotti at the Metal House Studio, with co-production from Zombie Sam and development from NeroArgento.
 MiA from Japanese Visual Kei metal band Mejibray appears as guest guitarist on some tracks.

 On December 23, 2015, the band released a remix album of The Human Paradox called Remixing the Paradox.
 Released by Invictus Media the album features remixes of tracks on the original album from Zombie Sam, Neuroticfish, Rotersand, Frozen Plasma, FGFC820, Fatal FE, and others.

 A Leap of Faith (2018)

 Season Of Ghosts released their next album, A Leap of Faith, on October 23, 2018, under their own label Invictus Media.
+The group relocated to London, England soon after.

 The album was preceded by the release of two singles.
 The debut single "A Place to Call Home" was released in July 2018, and the title track of the album "A Leap of Faith" was released in October 2018.

 Third album

-On August 5, 2022, the band released a new single, The Great Unknown, which will be featured on the band's upcoming third album.
+On August 5, 2022, the band released a new single, "The Great Unknown", which will be featured on the band's upcoming third album.